Far Above Cayuga's Waters: Recordings

-The oldest known recording of the song is the Cornell University Glee Club's recording made on 2 January 1914, at the Columbia Phonograph Company on 38th Street in New York City.
+The oldest known recording of the song is the Cornell University Glee Club's recording made on January 2, 1914, at the Columbia Phonograph Company on 38th Street in New York City.
 The record was distributed later that year as a 10-inch 78 RPM recording.
 The song "Cornell" was recorded on the other side.

 The song has been recorded many times since by Cornell's various vocal and instrumental ensembles.

-Media
+In popular culture

 The song was heard in the 1953 film Titanic, in which it is sung by Robert Wagner and Purdue University students.

 The song was in Season 2, Episode 8 of Marvel's Agent Carter.

-The song was also sung by the a cappella group Here Comes Treble in Season 9, Episode 5 of The Office and by Andy Bernard in Season 9, Episode 22, during his audition for "America's Next A Capella Sensation".
+The song was also sung by the a cappella group Here Comes Treble in Season 9, Episode 5 of The Office and by Andy Bernard in Season 9, Episode 22, during his audition for America's Next A Cappella Sensation.

+The tune, with different lyrics, is used in the parting song for the Kellerman Resort in the 1987 film Dirty Dancing.